5 Protein-Rich Foods Every Vegetarian Child Should Have

-Do you often worry about your vegetarian child's protein intake?
+Do you often worry about your child's protein intake?
 Do you think being vegetarian may result in your child getting less protein than required?
-However, this is not necessarily the case.
+Fortunately, this is not necessarily the case.
 In fact, you can ensure that your child gets enough protein from certain protein-rich foods.

 Proteins are made up of 22 building blocks called amino acids.
 Of these, nine are essential and because our body cannot make them, they have to come from our diet.
 Even if your child is a vegetarian, she can get all the protein she needs by following a well-planned vegetarian diet.

 Are lentils a daily part of your diet?
 Does your child love chickpeas?
-Legumes should be a daily part of your child’s diet considering the fact that they are rich in protein.
+Legumes are rich in protein and should be a daily part of your child’s diet.
 Legumes such as green peas, soybeans and kidney beans are used every day in Indian dishes.
-You can also make hummus, from chickpeas, a great source of protein for vegetarians.
+You can also make hummus, from chickpeas, which is a great source of protein for vegetarians.

 Note: Legumes are often considered incomplete proteins.
 Having them with white rice forms a complete protein diet.
 For example, beans are one type of legumes.
 One benefit of consuming beans and grains like white rice is the amino acids they provide.
 Both beans and grains are incomplete proteins as they lack some essential amino acids.
 However, together they complement each other.

-A good source of protein, tofu is made from soybean curds.
-It is also naturally gluten-free and low in calories.
+Tofu is made from soybean curds.
+It is naturally gluten-free and low in calories.
 It is also a rich source of amino acids, iron, calcium and other nutrients.
-Tofu contains all eight essential amino acids and is an excellent food for vegetarians from a nutritional and health perspective.
-Tofu can be integrated with almost all types of foods and flavours.
-A half cup portion of tofu contains about 10 grams of dietary protein.
+Tofu contains eight essential amino acids and is makes for excellent vegetarian food from a nutritional and health perspective.
+Tofu can be integrated with almost all types of dishes and flavours.
+A half cup of tofu contains about 10 grams of dietary protein.

 Note: People who are allergic to soya should stay away from tofu.

-A glass of milk might provide more than just calcium.
-Milk contains two types of protein – namely whey (20 per cent) and casein (80 per cent).
+A glass of milk provides more than just calcium.
+Milk contains two types of protein: whey (20 per cent) and casein (80 per cent).
 Both are high-quality proteins that contain essential amino acids.

-Other dairy foods such as milk, yogurt and cheese are excellent sources of protein.
+Other dairy foods such as yogurt and cheese are also excellent sources of protein.

 Note: Paneer, commonly used to prepare vegetarian dishes in Indian cuisine, contains about 7 grams of protein per ounce.

-A stone fruit with a creamy texture, avocados are a rich source of protein.
+Stone fruits with a creamy texture, avocados are a rich source of protein.
 A single medium-sized avocado contains an average of 7 grams of protein.
-Additionally, one avocado has an amino acid Score of 129, which indicates that it is a high-quality protein.
+One avocado has an amino acid score of 129, which indicates that it is a high-quality protein.

-Note: The avocado is also known as the alligator pear or butter fruit and is the only fruit that provides a substantial amount of healthy monounsaturated fatty acids (MUFA).
+Note: Avocado is also known as the alligator pear or butter fruit and is the only fruit that provides a substantial amount of healthy monounsaturated fatty acids (MUFA).

 The most important source of protein for your child is through the food she eats.
 Go through this ClipBook to understand the importance of protein in a child’s diet.